Priusds/ParGeo/README.md

 # Bubbles

 With `Bubbles` you can simulate random porose materials as GMSH objects, that can be further used in FEniCS.
-The porose material can be two-dimensional or three-dimensional. _TODO: Add some images to clarify what is possible with this software._
+The porose material can be two-dimensional or three-dimensional.

 ## Installation